Sudan's Hamdok quits as premier after failing to restore civilian government

 Ousted and placed under house arrest by the military during a coup on Oct.
 25, he was reinstated in November.

-But the deal for his return was denounced by many in the civilian coalition that had previously supported him and protesters who continued to hold mass demonstrations against military rule.
+But the deal for his return was denounced by many in the civilian coalition that had previously supported him and by protesters who continued to hold mass demonstrations against military rule.

 In the latest rallies on Sunday, hours before Hamdok's speech, security forces fired tear gas at demonstrators in Khartoum as protesters marched toward the presidential palace.

-At least two people were killed, bringing to 56 the death toll in protests since the Oct.
+At least three people were killed, bringing to 57 the death toll in protests since the Oct.
 25 coup, a doctors' committee aligned with the protest movement said.
+Six died and hundreds were injured in nationwide demonstrations on Thursday.

+The military has said it will allow peaceful protests, and will hold to account those found responsible for violence.

 Among the economic reforms Hamdok oversaw were the removal of costly fuel subsidies and a sharp devaluation of the currency.

-Those enabled Sudan to qualify for relief on at least $56 billion of foreign debt, though the coup put the debt relief deal in doubt and froze extensive Western economic backing for Sudan.
+Those enabled Sudan to qualify for relief on at least $56 billion of foreign debt and a long-running economic crisis had shown signs of easing.
+The coup put the debt relief deal in doubt and froze extensive Western economic backing for Sudan.

 On his return as prime minister in November, Hamdok said he wanted to preserve the economic steps taken by the transitional government and halt bloodshed after rising numbers of casualties from the crackdown on protests.

-(Reporting by Nayera Abdalla, Sarah El Safty and Khartoum Bureau; Editing by Kevin Liffey and Mark Porter)
+(Reporting by Nayera Abdalla, Sarah El Safty, Nafisa Eltahir and Khartoum Bureau; Writing by Aidan Lewis; Editing by Kevin Liffey, Mark Porter and Daniel Wallis)